Drugs and Medications to Avoid if You Have COPD Vector

 4. Diuretics

-Diuretics, also known as “water pills,” are medications that help to reduce fluid retention in the body by increasing urine output.
-They are often prescribed for conditions like heart failure, hypertension, and kidney disease.
+Diuretics, often referred to as “water pills,” help reduce fluid retention by increasing urine output and are typically prescribed for conditions like heart failure, high blood pressure, and kidney disease.
+While they can be beneficial in certain situations, diuretics can pose risks for individuals with COPD.

 Examples: